demisto/content-docs/docs/concepts/getting-started-guide.md

 For a tutorial on how to set up a full development environment, refer to the [Development Environment](../concepts/dev-setup) guide.

 :::tip
-If you are using *Visual Studio Code* as your IDE, we recommend you to install the [Cortex XSOAR extension](https://marketplace.visualstudio.com/items?itemName=CortexXSOARext.xsoar).
+If you are using *Visual Studio Code* as your IDE, we recommend that you install the [Cortex XSOAR extension](https://marketplace.visualstudio.com/items?itemName=CortexXSOARext.xsoar).
 For more information, refer to the [Visual Studio Code extension](vscode-extension) article.
 :::